Best Cheap Laptops

 - Attractive design, with full-aluminum case.

-- Bright, vivid touchscreen display bests the competition with resolution that's four times sharper than standard high definition.
+- Bright, vivid touchscreen display with resolution 4 times higher than standard high definition.

-- Convertible, and comes with a built-in stylus to draw and tap on screen.
+- Convertible design with a built-in stylus to draw and tap on the screen.

 - Android-app support out of the box means greater Google Play access.